A split image comparing a physical paper check with a digital eCheck on a computer screen

 Time Wasted

-Checks take a lot of time to write, process, and clear.
+Checks require a significant amount of time to write, process, and clear.
 If you make payments using a paper check, you have to wait up to three business days for the check amount to reflect in your account balance.
 This significantly increases the likelihood of committing accounting errors or overdrawing your account.

 Lack of Control and Visibility